MatthijsKamstra/haxejs/haxejs/copy_paste.md

 ```

-and then your console.log will just work without any changes to the copied cody
+and then your console.log will just work without any changes to the copied code

 ## document, window, console, location